timbru31/ImmortalLogin/README.md

 After a certain amount of hits against other players or anytime sooner by issuing /im the god mode will be disabled.

 *Third party features, all of them can be disabled*
-* Metrics for usage statistics
+* bStats for usage statistics

 ## License